morpheus18-glitch/Autolytiq-desk-studio/replit.md

 ## Overview

-The NextGen Automotive Desking Platform is a comprehensive application for automotive dealerships, managing finance and lease calculations, multi-scenario deal structuring, and customer/vehicle lifecycles.
-It provides real-time payment calculations with high accuracy using Decimal.js, enabling sales and finance personnel to create, compare, and manage deals efficiently.
-The platform focuses on delivering a premium, production-ready user experience with "Apple/Nike quality" UI/UX standards, modular architecture, and advanced features like real-time calculations and complete audit trails.
+The NextGen Automotive Desking Platform is a **mobile-first** desking tool for automotive dealerships, designed for **value and velocity**.
+Built for salespeople on the lot and desk managers closing deals fast, the platform enables payment quotes in 30-45 seconds and complete deal structuring in 3-5 minutes.
+Core philosophy: profit is made when you acquire the car and prep it right - the desking tool focuses on speed, simplicity, and getting customers approved and into cars FAST.

+## Product Vision: Two Modes

+**MODE 1: Quick Quote** (30-45 seconds)
+- Salesperson on lot, qualifying customer
+- Phone-based wizard: Pick vehicle → Budget → Down → Trade → Payment
+- Text quote to customer
+- "Take to Desk" for full structuring

+**MODE 2: Full Desk** (3-5 minutes)
+- Complete deal structuring
+- Start from Quick Quote OR blank desk
+- Add F&I products
+- Submit to finance

 ## Recent Changes (November 2024)